rcoundon/date-fns-holiday-uk/README.md

-# date-fns-holiday-us
+# date-fns-holiday-uk

-The purpose of this project is to give an interface to work with holidays using `date-fns`
+The purpose of this project is to give an interface to work with holidays using `date-fns` forked for the UK from https://github.com/jonstuebe/date-fns-holiday-us

 ## Install